Macrix/procontel.sdk/README.md

     public void AvatarConnected(IAvatarConfiguration avatarConfiguration)
     {
-      _logger.Information("Some avatar have been connected successfully");
+      _logger.Information("Some avatar has been connected successfully");
     }

     public void AvatarDisconnected(IAvatarConfiguration avatarConfiguration)
     {
-      _logger.Information("Some avatar have been disconnected successfully");
+      _logger.Information("Some avatar has been disconnected successfully");
     }
   }
 ```